loansindi/ps1_noise/BOM.md

 Each noisemaker will also require:

-2x M2 screws, long enough to reach through your board material (I used 3/8" screws for 1/8" acrylic) 2x M2 nuts
+2x M2 screws, long enough to reach through your board material (I used 3/8" screws for 1/8" acrylic)
+*Available from Digikey in multiples of 100 - H739-ND*
+2x M2 nuts
+*Available from Digikey in multiples of 100 - H761-ND*

 ---